Are you enrolled in a course that requires you to complete an internship, externship or work placement?

 We offer a 30% discount for all international interns and a 50% discount for South African students completing an internship with us.

-The overall cost of your internship or work placement includes all accommodation, bedding, laundry, breakfast and a home-cooked lunch each day, and airport or bus station transfers to and from Cheetah Experience in Bloemfontein.
 You will receive training material and a Cheetah Experience t-shirt.
 Internet is also available at both the Volunteer House and the farm at a cost of R100 per week (South African Rand).

 Cheetah Experience relies on students interested in the conservation to support our project in its continual development through your hard work, dedication and funding.
 All funds from our Internship and Work Placement Program are used to feed our animals, veterinary expenses, maintenance and improvements on our animal’s homes, and purchasing of equipment used for enrichment activities.

 The cost to intern, dependant on the duration of you stay, is listed below.
 All pricing is in South African Rand.

 Pricing for Students enrolled in higher education institutions outside of South Africa

 Pricing for Students enrolled in higher education institutions in South Africa

 A 50% deposit is required to confirm your booking once your application form has been accepted.
 The remaining 50% of your payment is due 1 month prior to your arrival.
 Banking details will be provided upon confirmation of your application.